-I popped out of the bushes and karate chopped him from behind.
+I popped out of a dumpster and karate chopped him from behind.

-I kicked him off the top of the parking lot garage, “POW!”
+I kicked him off the top of a parking lot garage.

 There really isn’t much I could do from a behavioral standpoint.
-I could inform the staff or mall security about his soliciting, but they haven’t done anything despite seeing him numerous times so I think I’d just be flailing my arms about, and in the end, possibly making an enemy in a foreign communist country where the law is negotiable.
+I could inform the staff or mall security about his soliciting, but they haven’t done anything despite seeing him numerous times so I think I’d just be flailing my arms about, and in the end, possibly making an enemy in a foreign communist country where the law is what one may call “negotiable.”